 Information you can check in this way includes:

 Social Security Number (SSN) Verification: Background checks will report the names associated with your SSN, reflecting marital and other legal name changes.
 You can get this information free by setting up a user account at the Social Security Administration website.

 - Summarize your debt and detail your payment history, indicating any payments that were missed or made 30 or more days late, and any accounts lenders have turned over for collections.

 - List past and current debt, including outstanding loans, loans you’ve paid off, open credit card accounts, and any accounts you’ve closed.

 - Reflect bankruptcies for up to 10 years after their filing dates, and list other public records including some civil judgments and tax liens against your property.

-Address History: Background checks typically identify addresses associated with your name and Social Security Number from sources such as credit card statements and magazine subscriptions, and typically cover your last seven years of residences.
-These addresses may be used to cross-check other records, and may in part determine the scope of motor vehicle and criminal checks, so it’s important to make sure there aren’t any incorrect entries in your address history.
-You may be able to find this information through any of several free “white pages” directories available online, but they aren’t 100% reliable, especially if you’ve moved around frequently.
+Address History: Background checks typically identify addresses associated with your name and Social Security number from sources such as credit card statements and magazine subscriptions.
+They typically cover your last seven years of residences.
+These addresses may be used to cross-check other records and may, in part, determine the scope of motor vehicle and criminal checks.
+It’s important to make sure there aren’t any incorrect entries in your address history.
+While you may be able to find this information through any of several free “white pages” directories available online, these sources aren’t 100% reliable, especially if you’ve moved frequently.

 Driving Records: You can visit your state department of motor vehicles to obtain a copy of your driving record, or order a copy online.
-If you’ve had a license from other state(s) in the last 25 years, you should check them, too.
+If you’ve had a license from other state(s) in the last 25 years, you should check those state records, too.